BulletSentence/BulletSentence/README.md

 ### Hi there I am Leo 👋:computer:

-I am currently a student at the Federal Institute of Maranhão and work as a Programmer at Blue Hat Geeks in Canada, I am a database and security lover too.
+I am currently a student at the Federal Institute of Maranhão and work as a Programmer at Blue Hat Geeks in Canada and as a I.T. on CEFA in Brazil, I am a database and security lover too.

 Portfolio and Projects: https://bulletsentence.github.io